mcclure/snes9x/README-USAGE.md

 Big thanks to:
 * The LTTP Randomizer team, esp.
 Mike Trethewey, Zarby89 and Karkat, for information
-* Alex Zandra and Maya Shinohara for help testing
+* Alex Zandra, Maya Shinohara, and Andypro1 from GitHub for help testing

 Unless otherwise noted, the license is: